Program’s structure & philosophy

 In brief, the program covers in detail theoretical concepts on business, statistics and data management, while it recognizes the importance of practical training on systems and tools.
 In addition, special care has been given to the “breadth requirement”: exposure on analytics applications in different fields and domains.
 The result is a well-balanced program between theory and practice.
 Theoretical concepts account for 50% of the program, systems and tools account for 25% of the program and the “breadth requirement” accounts for another 25% of the program.
 Theoretical concepts fall in four broad thematic areas:

-- Business Environment and Processes (Information Systems & Business Process Management, Enterprise Information Systems, Innovation and Entrepreneurship, Privacy and Data Protection)
+- Business Environment and Processes (Information Systems & Business Process Management, Innovation and Entrepreneurship, Business and Privacy Issues in Data Analysis)

-- Statistics (Statistics for Business Analytics I, Statistics for Business Analytics II)
+- Statistics (Statistics for Business Analytics I, Statistics for Business Analytics II, Advanced Topics in Statistics)

-- Data Management (Data Management & Business Intelligence, Big Data Systems)
+- Data Management (Data Management & Business Intelligence, Big Data Systems, Advanced Topics in Data Engineering)

-- Optimization and Knowledge Discovery (Large-scale Optimization, Mining Big Datasets, Social Network Analysis & Social Media Analytics)
+- Optimization and Knowledge Discovery (Large-scale Optimization, Mining Big Datasets, Social Network Analysis)

 Finally, case studies will be presented in the context of finance, marketing, health, energy, human resources, transportation, supply chain analytics.